Police Chaplain Program

 (b) By providing an additional link between the community, other chaplain programs and the Department.

 (c) By providing counseling, spiritual guidance and insight for the department personnel and their families.

 (d) By being alert to the spiritual and emotional needs of department personnel and their families.

 (e) By familiarizing themselves with the role of law enforcement in the community.

 The Alton Police Department Chaplain Program seeks to connect with every Senior Pastor of this community.
 In doing so, our goal is to find Alton's faith community connecting with each other.
 A New Alton Ministerial Alliance is on the horizon.
 Please contact our department Chaplain for more information.

-Chaplain Marc Lane, serves as the current Alton Police Department Chaplain.
-He is available for emergency contact 24-Hour & 7-Days/Week at (618) 463-2407 or by Email : email@example.com
+Chaplain Marc Lane and Chaplain Jason Harris, serve as the current Alton Police Department Chaplains.
+They are available for emergency contact 24-Hour & 7-Days/Week at (618) 463-2407 or by Email : email@example.com

 In January 2011 Chaplain Marc Lane was sworn in as Police Chaplain with Alton Police Department.
 Chaplain Lane is disaster relief trained by SBC with advanced training in the areas of grief and trauma with Critical Incident Stress Management (CISM).
 Chaplain Marc Lane is a Full Member with American Association of Christian Counselors.
 He is a graduate of the International Conference of Police Chaplains with Senior Police Chaplain credentials.
 He also carries Certified Master Chaplain credentials with the American Board of Certification for Homeland Security.
 He also serves as State Associate Chaplain with the Illinois Fraternal Order of Police - Area 10 (Madison, St. Clair, Jersey, Macoupin, Montgomery, Calhoun, Bond, Clinton and Greene County